-There is currently a lot of debate within health circles about the safety of SBOs.
+There is much debate within health circles about the safety of SBOs.
 Advocates claim that they are probiotics that normalize bowel function, aid in digestion, beneficially stimulate the immune system, and help re-seed the gut microbiota.
 They also praise SBOs for their ability to resist stomach acid and the lack of need for refrigeration.

 Common soil-based species used in probiotics:

-To see my full analysis of the available clinical trial literature for each strain, click here to download my Excel spreadsheet.
+To see my full analysis of the available literature, click here to download my Excel spreadsheet.
 For just the key findings, read on: